ssimplexity/CS492_spring2026/README.md

 - 29 April: Hardness in parameterized complexity.
 Chapter 13 from Cygan et al. For details on the class NP and NP-completeness, check Chapter 2 of [Arora and Barak](https://theory.cs.princeton.edu/complexity/book.pdf).
 One can find a more comprehensive treatement on W-hierarchy in [Flum and Grohe](https://link.springer.com/book/10.1007/3-540-29953-X) and [Downey and Fellows](https://link.springer.com/book/10.1007/978-1-4612-0515-9).
 - 4 May: Algorithms for k-SAT.
 Chapter 8.1 from [Fomin and Kratsch' textbook](https://link.springer.com/book/10.1007/978-3-642-16533-7).
 (S)ETH-based lower bound.
 Chapter 14 from Cygan et al. (not in detail).
 - 6 May: Introduction to approximation algorithms.
 Chapter 3 from Vazirani.
 Chapter 1 and 2.1 from [Chekuri's Lecture Note](https://courses.engr.illinois.edu/cs583/fa2021/approx-algorithms-lecture-notes.pdf).
-- 11 May: Layering technique.
+- 11 May: Greedy for Set Cover and Max Coverage.
+Layering technique.
 Chapter 2.2 and 6 from Vazirani.
 - 13 May: Approximation for cut problems.
 Chapter 4 from Vazirani.
 - 18 May: Approximation for cut problems.
 LP-based rounding.
 Chapter 12 from Vazirani.
 - 20 May: More on cut problems.
 LP-based rounding.